×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "Finding a place to live in Long Island involves several steps.
 First, you need to determine your budget and the type of accommodation you're looking for.
 This could range from a beachfront villa to a modest apartment.
 Next, you should research the different areas of Long Island to find a location that suits your lifestyle and preferences.
 Some people might prefer a quiet, secluded area, while others might want to be close to amenities like shops, restaurants, and schools.
 Once you have a clear idea of what you're looking for, you can start your search.
 There are several online real estate platforms that list properties for sale or rent in the Bahamas.
 Websites like Bahamas Realty, H.G.
 Christie Ltd., and Coldwell Banker Lightbourn Realty can be useful resources.
 You can also reach out to local real estate agents who specialize in Long Island properties.
 They can provide valuable insights about the local market and help you find properties that meet your criteria.
 Once you've found a few potential options, you should arrange to visit the properties in person.
 This will give you a better sense of the property's condition, the neighborhood, and whether it meets your needs.
 Before finalizing any agreement, make sure to read the contract carefully and understand all the terms and conditions.
 If you're not familiar with Bahamian real estate laws, it might be a good idea to consult with a local attorney.
-Finally, once you've found your ideal home and all the paperwork is in order, you can make your move to Long Island, Bahamas," said one expat in Long Island.
+Finally, once you've found your ideal home and all the paperwork is in order, you can make your move to Long Island, Bahamas," said one expat who made the move to Long Island.

 AGS Worldwide Movers